 The same money game can be flipped to reflect your income.
-Calculate how much your make an hour and how much you make a day – or even a week.
+How these saving and spending games work is that you calculate how much your make an hour and how much you make a day – or even a week.
 Then, when you are faced with a purchase – any purchase – ask yourself if it is worth one hour, one day or one week of your time on the job.
 With this thought process in motion, it will help you save your money for fun, rather than spending frivolously.

 One of the tried-and-true money saving games for adults is to use a visual reminder – and there is no better place to put a visual goal reminder than in your wallet.
 Stick a Post-it Note to your credit card, paper clip your goal to your cash.
 Keep a reminder of your overall savings goals anywhere you access your funds, and you will be less tempted to spend and more likely to save!

 Interested in learning more about money, investing and how it all works?
 There are money games for adults that can be a great Frugal Hobby and aid in teaching the real principles behind money.
 Plus, it might help get your partner or spouse onboard with a frugal life!

 Some of the best financial literacy games for adults are in the form of an old fashioned board game.
 One of the most popular Manage Money games is Cashflow – which was designed by Robert Kiyosaki, author of Rich Dad Poor Dad.

 If you are looking for ways of how to make saving fun for kids, there are board games that can help teach the basic principles.
 The whole family can get in on the fun with money game, Cover Your Assets – a competitive game of accumulating assets.